calaldees/teachingWorkshops/teacherEducation/ai.md

 TODO:
 * [AI Won't Replace Teachers, but it will replace teachers who don't use AI.](https://www.linkedin.com/pulse/ai-wont-replace-teachers-who-dont-use-dan-fitzpatrick)
+* [How to learn to code FAST using ChatGPT (it's a game changer seriously)](https://www.youtube.com/watch?v=VznoKyh6AXs) YouTube 21min Tina Huang
+    * Talking to a 'knowledgeable person' but it's not good at understanding intent
+    * Use ChatGTP to make a "Study Plan" for you
+    * 'Prompt engineering'
+        * > Give me a study plan to learn python for data science, with resources and a timeline
+        * Using General 5W framework (Who, What, Where, Why) [05:21](https://www.youtube.com/watch?v=VznoKyh6AXs&t=321s)
+        * > Act as a coding tutor that creates study plans to help people learn to code.
+You will be provided with the goal of the student, their time commitment, and resource preferences.
+You will create a study plan with timelines and links to resources.
+Only include relevant resources because time is limited.
+My first request - "I want to become a data scientist but I do not know how to code.
+I can study 10 hours per week and only want video resources.
+I want to learn to code in python.
+Create a study plan for me.
+    * Approach 'Breath first' - apply the things that you lean in a project - people learn, but never actually use the things that they learn - iterate on projects
+    * Ask ChatGPT to generate project ideas
+        * > Create a data analysis project based on the Naruto Anime
+        * Cleaning data (collapse duplicate names/nicknames)

 * Description
     * Introduction and ideas for AI in the classroom